 Most hilariously, Leonnig actually broke down the (non-existent) excessive threats to Obama, telling MSNBC viewers that the increased threats used to come from Americans angry because Obama is black, but now they're mostly from people angry about Obamacare.

 (I wonder if the non-existent disproportionate threats go up on Super Bowl Sunday!)

 In fact, the historical record shows that, apart from the occasional random nut, the people most likely to assassinate a president are leftists, socialists, communists, Palestinian activists, crazed environmentalists and communitarians, who have been responsible for every politically motivated presidential assassination attempt since at least 1900.
 (See "Mugged," Chapter 14.)

 Reagan took an assassin's bullet to the chest within two months of becoming president.
 Jerry Ford was shot at twice within 13 months of assuming the presidency.
 But we still have to hear about angry right-wingers terrorizing President Obama.

 The theme of all these liberal fantasies is that the greatest threat to women, minorities and liberals is right-wing white men with guns—especially on a Super Bowl Sunday.
 (Referees are beheaded at soccer games in Brazil, but liberals are terrified of America's national sport.)

 White men are even threats to themselves, should they be foolish enough to purchase a gun.

+Reagan's and Ford's attempted assassins, by the way, consisted of two liberal women and a deranged white man—who was acquitted by a black jury.
 Despite Kristof's warning about guns, all three of them are still alive.
 And out of prison.